Set S.M.A.R.T. Wellness Goals

 - How alert do you feel on a scale from 1-5 each day?

-- Attainable – the goal is possible to achieve.
+- Achievable – the goal is possible to achieve.
 It is helpful to set goals just beyond reach so that you stretch forward accomplish them.

 - The sleep goal could be very hard to accomplish for someone whose bedtime and waking time varies daily.
 A better goal in that case might reflect attaining a 10 p.m. to 6 a.m. sleep time 4 of 7 days per week for the next four weeks.
 Once this goal is met, another goal can be set for 5 or 6 days per week.

-- Realistic – the goal takes into consideration what is going on in your life now.
+- Relevant – the goal takes into consideration what is going on in your life now.

-- Time-based – the goal states when you will have completed the goal, or when you will do the tasks you have assigned yourself.
+- Time-bound – the goal states when you will have completed the goal, or when you will do the tasks you have assigned yourself.

 - The sleep goal starts on Monday.
 Another way to incorporate time into the sleep goal would be: By the end of the semester, I will consistently go to bed at 10 p.m. and wake up at 6 a.m. at least five days per week, so that I can be more alert.